Jenkins-05/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12 creates a directory called my_dir with permissions 751 in the working directory 13 changes the group owner to school for the file hello 14 changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15 changes the owner and the group owner of _hello to vincent and staff respectively